mainmatter/mainmatter.com/src/posts/2022-12-31-wrapping-promises-in-ember-an-overview.md

 1. Concise, declarative syntax.
 2. Restarts automatically when dependency properties change.
-3. Fancy new technology that Ember ecosystem is leaning toward.
+3. Fancy new technology that the Ember ecosystem is leaning toward.

 Disadvantages:

 1. Feels like black magic.
 Resources are difficult to learn.
-2. Restrating the promise imperatively is a bit tricky.
+2. Restarting the promise imperatively is a bit tricky.

 ## Comparison